Elexy101/Aleo-Voice-Mail/README.md

 - <b>Blockchain-Based Messaging App:</b> It can serve as the foundation for decentralized, encrypted messaging applications.

 - <b>Proof of Communication:</b> Since the message and user hashes are stored on the blockchain, this system can act as proof of communication between two users without revealing the actual content.

+## INTEGRATION OF ALEO NAME SERVICE:
+The project now supports aleo name service(.ans).
+Each user have to register aleo name service as its primary name to use the application without need of aleo address. we hope this will foster the communication between users

 ## LEO COMMAND
 - STEP 1: Go to the file folder